Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

 Further, both $R$ and $B$ are spanning trees, that is, connected and cycle-free graphs, as each vertex except~$r$ is connected either to its parent or grandparent in~$\MST(S)$.
 To prove Property~\ref{thm:construction.item1}, it remains to show that both trees are plane.

 Assume for the sake of contradiction that an edge $f$ is crossed by an edge~$e$ of the same color.
 Recall that all edges of $E_R$ and $E_B$ are edges of~$\MST^2(S)$ whose endpoints have different levels.
 By Lemma~\ref{lem:MST2edges}, at least one of $\{e,f\}$ has to be a long edge.
 Without loss of generality let~$f = uw$ be a long edge and let $v$ be the witness of $f$ with $\ell(u) = \ell(v) - 1 = \ell(w) - 2$.
-First note that $v$ cannot be an endpoint of $e$ due to its level.
-That is, $uv$ is not crossing $f$ (due to the common endpoint) and all other edges incident to $v$ in $E_R$ and $E_B$ are either blue if $f$ is red, or red if $f$ is blue.
-Further, $v$ cannot be the witness of $e$ due to its level.
-All edges $E_R$ and $E_B$ with witness $v$ have $u$ as one of its endpoints (as for all other edges with witness $v$ in $\MST^2(S)$, both endpoints have the same level).
-With $u$ as a shared vertex, the edges $e$ and $f$ cannot cross.
-As $e$ is neither incident to $v$ nor has $v$ as a witness, $e$ crossing $f$ is a contradiction to Lemma~\ref{lem:MST2edges}.
+First note that $v$ cannot be an endpoint of $e$: since the level of $v$ has different parity than the one of $u$ and $w$, then $v$ must a leaf in this tree.
+Moreover, its only neighbor must be $u$ and thus the edges $uv$ and $f = uw$ cannot cross (and in particular $v$ cannot be an endpoint of $e$ as claimed).
+We further claim that $v$ cannot be the witness of $e$.
+Any edge that has $v$ as its witness is an edge from a child of $v$ to $u$ and therefore cannot cross $f = uw$.
+As $e$ is neither incident to $v$ nor has $v$ as a witness, $e$ crossing $f$ contradicts Lemma~\ref{lem:MST2edges}.
 This proves Property~\ref{thm:construction.item1} and concludes the proof. \end{proof}

 The properties of our construction imply a first result stated in the following corollary.